rydkvist/voice-recognition-todo-list/README.md

 ### Running

-1. Clone the repository: `git clone git@github.com:Nojze/voice-recognition-todo-list.git`
+1. Clone the repository: `git clone git@github.com:Nojze/todo-list-application.git`
-2. Go into the directory of the project: `cd voice-recognition-todo-list`
+2. Go into the directory of the project: `cd todo-list-application`
 3. Install packages: `npm install` or `yarn install`
 4. Start the project: `npm start` or `yarn start`